 What’s your vision of freedom?
 For some, it’s sitting at a beach with a cocktail on a Tuesday afternoon.
 But for others, freedom comes from structure.
 Having structure in life, like setting and achieving goals, can actually set you free.

 Think about what you want from your life.
 Take some time to write it down and include all of your wildest dreams.
 From there, break it down into actionable goals.
-Do you have financial goals?
-Professional development goals?
-Whatever they are, by knowing your goals and living your life accordingly, you will be on your way to setting yourself free.

 You don’t want to have dreams and goals that you never accomplished because you never made a plan!
 There is more freedom in structure and purposeful goals setting than in letting life take you where it happens to take you based on the desires of others.